ProSe-Dev/prose/client/README.md

 ## Packaging for production
 Running `npm run package` will create a executable of the app (in `/dist`) for the OS you're running on
+To deliver the app, the folder should contain the executable and the `hook` directory

 ## React Web Server
 To start only the react web server: `npm run react-start`